DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/arduino-ide.rst

 * Put your loco on the MAIN track. **The loco cannot move or respond to non-programming commands on the PROG track!**

-**Now run WebThrottle-EX** directly from our :doc:`WebThrottle-EX web page </throttles/software/ex-webthrottle>`.
+**Now run EX-WebThrottle** directly from our :doc:`EX-WebThrottle web page </throttles/software/ex-webthrottle>`.
 As described on that page, ensure that you are using Chrome version 89 or above.
 Note that you can run the throttle from your browser, and/or install it locally from its own menu.

-You can also download our WebThrottle-EX found at `WebThrottle-EX on GitHub <https://github.com/DCC-EX/WebThrottle-EX>`_ and run it in your browser.
+You can also download our |EX-WT| found at `EX-WebThrottle on GitHub <https://github.com/DCC-EX/WebThrottle-EX>`_ and run it in your browser.
 Again, make sure you are using a Chrome based browser version 89 or above.

 The rest of the instructions show you how to use |EX-WT|.
 You should be able to find the CS by its serial port and enable it, turn on the track power, then acquire your loco by its ID.
 After that, you should be able to use the throttle slider and function buttons to operate your locomotive!

-You can also watch the `WebThrottle-EX Video <https://www.youtube.com/watch?v=BkgsEOjxWaU>`_.
+You can also watch the `EX-WebThrottle Video <https://www.youtube.com/watch?v=BkgsEOjxWaU>`_.

    .. raw:: html